JohannBlake/gae-microservices/README.md

 NOTE: If you get an error when you click on the Modules link, you probably need to add a version tag to the appengine-web.xml file.
 But even with this error, your app is still not affected.

-The copyBuild task copies and overwrites existing files.
+The syncbuild.sh scripte runs the rsync command which copies any new or changed files to the destination folder.
 It never deletes files.
-So when you place your combined appengine-web.xml and web.xml into the output folder, you don't have to worry about it being deleted each time you run copyBuild.
+So when you place your combined appengine-web.xml and web.xml into the output folder, you don't have to worry about it being deleted each time you run the syncBuild task or syncbuild.sh script.
 The only time you need to update these files is when you add new modules or remove them.

+It should be pointed out that originally the gradle Copy task was used to copy files.
+While this initially worked, over time the copying starting taking enough time that it would cause the local dev server to crash.
+This was because the hot loading feature supported by the JVM option:

+> "-Dappengine.fullscan.seconds=5"

+would detect changes and apply those changes before all the files were copied over and as a result the app would not have the correct dependencies.
+The rsync command runs very fast and has not yet been an issue.
+For a large project though where a lot of changes occur, it is still possible that the local dev server will crash.
+If this happens, you just need to restart it.

+It is also possible that when syncbuild.sh is run that it will fail due to missing permissions on the file.
+For the script to be executed on a Mac, you should run the following command from a terminal window in the project's root folder:

+> chmod 755 syncbuild.sh

+This will allow the script to be run by other processes.

 ## <a name="routing-requests"></a>Routing Requests